Freight Forwarder Documentation

 Correct documentation is vital for all movement of cargo especially when moving cargo internationally.
 Here are some tips on the relevant types of documentation that will be required.

 It is worth knowing that exporters should consider allowing the forwarder to handle the not inconsiderable amount of documentation that exporting necessitates.
-This is simply because these companies are specialists in these processes.

 Which of these are necessary for any particular transaction will depend on the requirements of the United States government and also the government of the country that the cargo is being imported into.
-Air freight shipments are handled by air waybills, which can never be made in negotiable form.

 For your information, the following documents are commonly used in exporting.